ofeksadlo/CSGO-Aimbot-CNN/README.md

    After some testing I've found the middle ground to be 1.5 on 800dpi.
 *  The aimbot only tested on Window 10 with 1920x1080 resolution.
 But should work</br>
    on other operating systems aswell.
+*  If you ran into `No matching distribution found for tensorflow-directml`</br>
+   trying to install tensorflow-directml.
+You need to install Python 3.7.7 Windows x86-64
 # Bugs
 1) When more than one target in the FOV the aimbot locking to both target at same time.</br>
    Even though we do calculate the distance between the target.
 If the target lost because</br>